-The burning hole’s reputation grew even more when explorer George Kourounis became the first living human to descend into the pit and come out still breathing.
-Mr. Kourounis is known for challenging nature and coming out a winner.
-This expedition was different than just harmonizing with nature, it could have been deadly.
-Donning an amazing set of gear which included fire proof ropes, a Kevlar harness, and of course a custom fire-retardant and heat-resistant suit, he repelled into the pit.
+The Door to Hell was not well known until a Canadian explorer took the chance of a lifetime.
+Adventurer George Kourounis became the first living human to descend into the pit and come out still breathing.
+Mr. Kourounis had a history of challenging nature and coming out a winner.
+And once again he didn’t disappoint.
+But this expedition was different than just harmonizing with nature, it could have been deadly.
+Donning an amazing set of gear which included fire proof ropes, a Kevlar harness, and a custom fire-retardant and heat-resistant suit, he repelled into the pit.
 As part of the mission, he took special tools to take soil samples from the very bottom of the hole.
 He was specifically trying to find evidence of bacteria to determine if they could exist in extreme conditions.
 It surprised everyone when they were found in the soil and were actually thriving because of the high heat.
 The complete details can be found on National Geographic.

 For now, the Doorway to Hell remains open for business.
 A three hour ride on a dusty and pothole filled road is the price of admission.
 You can camp near the crater to experience the site at night.
 Just keep an eye out for the desert spiders.
 The locals say they frequently jump into the pit to their deaths, lured by the glow of the fire.